-Having heard the case, the line manager should adjourn to consider the possible outcomes (rather than notifying the employee of the outcome there and then).
+Having heard the case, the line manager should adjourn to consider the possible outcomes (rather than notifying the employee of the outcome there and then; see paragraphs 24 and 25 of the 2014 Code in particular).
 The outcomes may include:

-- no further action under the Performance Management Procedure;
+- no further action under the performance management procedure;

 - an extension of (or return to) Stage 1; or

-- · issuing a final written warning.
+- issuing a final written warning.